Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed four specific therapeutic strategies for victims of internet bullying.
+In the last section, we discussed four specific therapeutic strategies for victims of internet bullying.
 These four strategies are avoid giving the internet bully an emotional payoff, be verbally assertive, do something unexpected, and practice necessary behaviors.

-On this track, we will discuss four strategies for skill training for internet bullies.
+In this section, we will discuss four strategies for skill training for internet bullies.
 These four strategies are identify support, increase the ability to empathize, gain a more accurate self-concept, and improve social problem solving and anger management.